 However, the rate is different for landline phones.
 All calls are charged even on a citywide range.
 National, international, and mobile calls are charged at a higher rate, sometimes twice as much as VoIP phones.

-Another difference to take note between VoIP phones and landlines is the ability of VoIP phones to make calls from non-phone devices.
+Another difference to take note of between VoIP phones and landlines is the ability of VoIP phones to make calls from non-phone devices.
 Landline phones cannot make calls through a browser since the transmission of calls is through the provider’s copper wiring.
 But for VoIP phones, it is possible to call from a browser or a non-phone device.

 The cost and expenses are usually the deciding factors when comparing VoIP vs landline for business.
 Company owners would prefer to save on costs as much as they can; this is the reason why businesses choose the most affordable system for their business.